osociety/network_tools_flutter/README.md

 ## Additional information

 You can use same APIs but need to import from network_tools_flutter.
 All APIs from network_tools are automatically imported by network_tools_flutter.
-So just network_tools_flutter in your app.
+So just network_tools_flutter in your flutter app.